 Prior to midpoint of course

-- Students who officially withdraw from collegiate level (1000 or 2000-level) courses receive a grade of "W."
+- Students who officially withdraw from collegiate level (1000 or 2000-level) or Learning Support courses receive a grade of "W."

-- Students taking only Learning Support or English as a Second Language courses who officially withdraw receive a grade of "W."
+- Students taking only English as a Second Language courses who officially withdraw receive a grade of "W."

-- Students taking a mixture of both required Learning Support or English as a Second Language courses and collegiate-level courses will not be allowed to withdraw from any Learning Support or English as a Second Language course unless they also withdraw from all collegiate level courses.
+- Students taking a mixture of both required English as a Second Language courses and collegiate-level courses will not be allowed to withdraw from any English as a Second Language course unless they also withdraw from all collegiate level courses.

 After midpoint of course